yostane/openidc_intro/README.md

 ## The authorization code and tokens

+In OIDC, an authorization code and three types of tokens can be obtained upon successful authentication: **The authorization code**,

+### The authorization code

-**The authorization code** is a string that is returned upon successful authorization by the end user.
+It is a string that is returned upon successful authorization by the end user.
 Its only purpose is to exchange it with an access token and an ID token.
 The **The authorization code** is mostly used _Authorization Code Flow_, as its name implies.
 Other OIDC flows may skip it entirely and directly return the different tokens which we will explain next.

 The token in OIDC are **the access token**, the **ID token** and the **refresh token**.
 These token are encoded strings that serve a specific purpose.

 The **access token** is the information that allows to query other OIDC endpoints, such as the userInfo endpoint.
 It also allows to access other protected APIs from the RP.
 For example, [google allows to use the access token](https://developers.google.com/identity/protocols/OAuth2) to query protected its APIS.
 The access token is not OIDC specific but emanates from OAuth2 with respect to what I explaied above: _(Identity, Authentication) + OAuth 2.0 = OpenID Connect_.

-The refresh token is optional
+The refresh token is used to obtain a new ID token or access token when.
+This avoids repeating the authentication step.
+However, the resfresh token may cause dangerous security breaches and must be manipulated with caution.
+It is strongly recommended to ditch refresh tokens in web apps or mobile apps because.
+It can be used although when the RP is a web server because it is much more difficult to attack.

 The **ID token** is a [JSON Web Token (JWT)](https://jwt.io/), when decoded, is a JSON file that has information about the end-user and about the authentication itself.

+## The ID token

 Each field of the ID token is called a **Claim**.
 OIDC defines standard claims and it's possible to provide custom ones.
 Here is a sample ID token:

 ```
 eyJhbGciOiJSUzI1NiIsInR5cCIgOiAiSldUIiwia2lkIiA6ICJCcGFDMXItMVFRSEdJbVV5SnQ1dlJGMHYtbGlvbjROblkyaEREY1hUMUtzIn0.eyJqdGkiOiIxNTE1OWI1OC1hMjQxLTQ4YWQtYmNjMS1hYmQwMTUyZDk5YTIiLCJleHAiOjE1NDAyNDQwMTcsIm5iZiI6MCwiaWF0IjoxNTQwMjQzNzE3LCJpc3MiOiJodHRwczovL3Nzby1vaWRjLXRlc3QuMWQzNS5zdGFydGVyLXVzLWVhc3QtMS5vcGVuc2hpZnRhcHBzLmNvbS9hdXRoL3JlYWxtcy9kZW1vIiwiYXVkIjoiY2xvaWRjIiwic3ViIjoiNmIzNWI5ZjMtMzQ3YS00MDhhLWFmMWUtYTdiMDU3M2ZlZTQ4IiwidHlwIjoiSUQiLCJhenAiOiJjbG9pZGMiLCJhdXRoX3RpbWUiOjAsInNlc3Npb25fc3RhdGUiOiJhOTNkNDBjNS0zMTliLTQxMjQtYTQxYS0xMjYyZjU5NWNlMGIiLCJhY3IiOiIxIiwicHJlZmVycmVkX3VzZXJuYW1lIjoidHV0dSJ9.UNQeHa69iVy_BbHRH0lydZ83PDYNN1QzxbozWFObhyJIJ8WJzvbMomYHL2To_5zOJ79fNXcVHWIosfbEyz3RrKJ0SvBfrr6Q9gIQnZYWp91_Ky_TRIt5p2lhumAVSPeZSxgWYCUt9nQgGu_4FAaUcH_xS_499x4yu5cA82gWQUYLw6wrIF-PLwAsAwfibdIV8-3lByA4X9tksuFOEtqzr96FLbNnZ6zldytwJffOYsBRT7efbfKAKgeboT9V1y6Wtf95EsUQkhzRmnaWs-u07xi9IryassoeNMOnaMw0LGvImkcPyqQvcnxtLE4eL4OkWIi7MYqYkIW-kW0YdZrKFw